KongCengcr/pokemonApi/README.md

 ```

 Import the database with the service of your choice, configure your `.env` file with your database credentials and you are ready to test the application.

+You have to modify `APP_ROOT` in the `.env` file with the name of the folder containing the whole application.

 The `.env` file must be in the root of the project.